oraichain/oraichain-static-files/mainnet-static-files/Trusted_validator.md

 docker-compose exec orai bash -c 'wget -O /usr/bin/fn https://raw.githubusercontent.com/oraichain/oraichain-static-files/master/fn.sh && chmod +x /usr/bin/fn' && docker-compose exec orai fn init
 ```

+After running, there will be an account.txt file generated, which stores your genesis account information as well as its mnemonic.
+Please keep it safe, and remove the file when you finish storing your account information.

 You need to store two following files: **.oraid/config/node_key.json, .oraid/config/priv_validator_key.json**.
 They contain your validator information for voting.
 Create backups for these files, otherwise you will lose your validator node if something wrong happens.

 ## Setup your sentry nodes